Crawford, Kane and Panarin lead Blackhawks over Wild

+CHICAGO (AP) -- The Chicago Blackhawks handed over a fast start to Corey Crawford, and the All-Star goaltender carried them home.

-CHICAGO (AP) -- Patrick Kane and Artemi Panarin scored on Chicago's first two shots, Corey Crawford made 42 saves and the Blackhawks defeated Minnesota 4-2 on Sunday to pull within a point of the Central Division-leading Wild.
+Crawford made a season-high 42 saves, and the Blackhawks beat the Minnesota Wild 4-2 on Sunday to pull within a point of the Central Division leaders.

-Trevor van Riemsdyk and Marian Hossa also scored for the Blackhawks, who ended a two-game slide and won for the 13th time in their last 16.
-Kane's goal was his team-leading 30th and 10th in eight games.
+Patrick Kane and Artemi Panarin scored on Chicago's first two shots, helping the Blackhawks (43-20-5) rebound from two straight losses.
+Trevor van Riemsdyk scored in the second period, and Marian Hossa added his 22nd in the third.

+''If you ask anyone in this room, we probably feel we can play a lot better,'' said Kane, who reached 30 goals for the second straight season and third time in his career. ''Give the credit to (Crawford) tonight.
+He played an unbelievable game.''

 Eric Staal scored his 22nd goal and Mikael Granlund got his 23rd for Minnesota, which has dropped three of four.
 Minnesota outshot Chicago 44-22 for a season high allowed by the Blackhawks.

+The Wild had a lot of good chances, too.
+Crawford made a pad save on Erik Haula's breakaway early in the third while Chicago was clinging to a 3-2 lead.

+''We had a fortunate start, a couple of quick goals, and we slowed down as the game progressed,'' Blackhawks coach Joel Quenneville said. ''Crow made some great saves, some big saves.''

-Minnesota goaltender Devan Dubnyk, looking for his career-high 37th win, was relieved by Darcy Kuemper less than five minutes into the game after allowing those early goals.
+It was a different story for Devan Dubnyk, trying for his career-high 37th win.
+He was relieved by Darcy Kuemper after allowing the pair of early goals.

+Coach Bruce Boudreau didn't like what he saw from his No. 1 goaltender.

+''It was on him,'' Boudreau said. ''He didn't look like he was following the puck well, for want of a better term.''

 Dubnyk replaced Kuemper for the third period of the Wild's previous game, a 7-4 win at Florida on Friday night.